Best Ski Gloves of 2025/26

 How we researched and tested

-From the hundreds (maybe thousands!) of gloves on the market, it was a challenge to whittle our selections down to our 100+ first picks, let alone these eight winners.
-We were looking for gloves that could withstand the rigors of frigid temperatures, heavy snow, resort skiing, backcountry skiing, and more.
+We tested for ski gloves that could withstand the rigors of frigid temperatures, heavy snow, resort skiing, backcountry skiing, and more.
 We also wanted to find high-quality, durable materials that would hold up to years of use without breaking the bank.

-Our winners met all of our essential criteria.
-Then, we judged each pair of gloves relative to its specific criteria.
+Then, we asked our testers to judge each pair of gloves relative to its specific criteria.
 For example, the Best Heated Gloves needed to have long-lasting battery packs, waterproofness, and comfort — plus, they needed to be warm without the battery packs, too!
 For the Best for Powder Days pick, we wanted a warm and waterproof option that kept snow out of our sleeves while wicking sweat away from our hands.
 Our Overall pick had to have versatility across multiple disciplines, be comfortable and durable, and be available at a reasonable price.

 Author’s expertise: why you should trust us